craigsimps/gulp-wp-toolkit/README.md

 # Re-usable Gulp Toolkit for WordPress Themes

-This is a re-usable set of theme tasks which can be pulled into any theme.
+This is a re-usable set of Gulp tasks which can be pulled into any WordPress theme.

 ## Usage